formio/contrib/README.md

 # Form.io contrib components library

 This module contains contributed components for use with Form.io.
-It also serves as a good example on how you can create your very own custom components library that can be used with Form.io platform.
+Any code within this library should be considered examples, which may be outdated.
+While these serve as an example for how components have been extended, it is not intended for use within a runtime application.

 ## Installation
 To install this library, do the following.